Min Max Thermometers

 A min/max thermometer may also be used to identify the location of any cold spots that a refrigerator may have.

 Outreach Clinics and During Transport

 During mobile or outreach immunisation clinics it is expected that the cooler will be frequently opened; hence you will need to closely monitor the temperature within the cooler every 15 minutes for the first 2 hours, then at least hourly using a battery-operated minimum/maximum thermometer.
-The thermometer needs to be reset after each reading.
+The digital fridge thermometer needs to be reset after each reading.

 Battery and Testing

 Change the digital min max thermometer battery at least every 6 to 12 months or as indicated by the manufacturer.

 A minimum/maximum thermometer must have a minimum accuracy of ±1°C, and the accuracy needs to checked at least every 12 months by performing a slush test as detailed in Australia's Strive for 5 vaccine storage guidelines.